lynnfaraday/aresmush.com/tutorials/manage/upgrades.md

 1. Type `upgrade/start` to begin the upgrade.
 2. Type `upgrade/finish` to complete the upgrade.

+{% tip %}
+You may see messages like  "Your branch is ahead by 4 commits."
+You can ignore those.
+{% endtip %}

 ## Upgrade With a Restart

 Some upgrades affect the core game engine and require that the game be shut down and restarted.
 The release notes or the upgrade process will tell you when a restart is required.